 Grant revenue includes grants given by other charitable organisations, philanthropic organisations, local government and central government agencies.
-Grant revenue is recognised when the conditions attached to the grant has been complied with.
+Grant revenue is recognised at the earlier of notification of approval of the grant, or receipt of the funding.
 Where there are unfulfilled conditions attaching to the grant, the amount relating to the unfulfilled condition is recognised as a liability and released to revenue as the conditions are fulfilled.
+Grants received during the year are acknowledged in the Annual Report, which is available on the Trust's website.